edgeworx/docs/content/en/docs/guides/deploy.md

 ### Add a Dockerfile

-To build your Darcy AI application container, you only need your Python file and a Dockerfile.
+To build your application container, you only need your Python file and a Dockerfile.
 A Dockerfile is just a text file with the specific name `Dockerfile` that tells the Docker command tools how to make your containers.
 You can include as many files as you want in your container.
 The commands for adding those files are discussed below.